 When planning holiday gatherings, decide who you will be inviting, then based on the total number of people, set a budget and stick to it.
 Once your budget is set, decide on the menu you can afford.
 You can save money by making the get-together a potluck, sticking to the classics, or throwing a holiday brunch, which yields a cheaper grocery bill.
 For budget-friendly holiday brunch ideas, check out Betty Crocker’s suggestions here.

-Whether you need money for a holiday party or gifts for the family, Mariner Finance is here to help this holiday season.
-We make loans for any reason, and will work with you to find a solution that best meets your budget and needs.
+Whether you need money for a holiday party or gifts for the family, Mariner Finance is here for your financing needs!
 Contact your local Mariner Finance branch to speak with a knowledgeable member of our staff and get the money you need today!